International Offshore Jurisdiction Review - Bahamas as a Tax Haven

-The Bahamas is one of the wealthiest Caribbean countries, and it terms of per capita GNP is only behind the United States and Canada as the wealthiest in the New World.
+The Bahamas is one of the wealthiest Caribbean countries and it terms of per capita GNP it is just behind the United States and Canada.
 In 2013 the GDP was US$11.4 billion, while the per capita GDP was estimated at US$32,000.
 The Bahamian dollar is kept on a par with the United States dollar by the government and has been for several decades.
 The US dollar is a widely accepted currency in The Bahamas.

 The economy of the country is largely based on tourism and tourist-driven housing and construction (60%) and offshore banking (36%).
-In the past, offshore banking was an even greater contributor to the economy but stricter financial regulations drove many businesses away, many of whom had regarded the Bahamas as a place to do offshore business for the purpose of tax evasion as opposed to tax avoidance.
-Today, the Bahamas is one of the premier jurisdictions for the formation of offshore corporations as its regulations, though much stricter, are nevertheless generous as the government actively seeks Bahamas offshore investors.
+In the past, offshore banking was an even greater contributor to the economy, but since 2001 more stringent financial regulations drove many businesses away, many of whom sought out Bahamian offshore accounts for the purpose of tax evasion rather than to tax avoidance.
+Today, the Bahamas is one of the premier jurisdictions for the formation of offshore corporations as its regulations, though much stricter, are nevertheless generous as the government is still cooperative and has actively sought to encourage offshore investors.

 The primary import partners of the country are the United States, India, Singapore and South Korea.
-The main import commodities are machinery and transportation equipment, chemicals, mineral fuels and food.
-Its principal export partners are South Korea, the United States, the Dominican Republic and Ecuador with the principal export commodities being mineral products, animal products, food, live animals and rum.
+The main import commodities are machinery and transportation equipment, chemicals, mineral fuels and foodstuffs.
+Its principal export partners are South Korea, the United States, the Dominican Republic and Ecuador with the principal export commodities being mineral products, animal products, foodstuffs, live animals and rum.

 The infrastructure in the country is modern and up-to-date.
 Over two-thirds of the population use cell phones and half the population are Internet users.
 The main islands are linked by a submarine cable designed to support broadband.
 The Bahamas is a landing point for the Americas Region Caribbean Ring System (ARCOS-1) and has submarine cable links to Central and South America and to the United States.
 Two satellite earth stations are located in The Bahamas.